 Christine has been very effective at building partnerships between the snowmobilers and the federal land agencies where snowmobiles are utilized.
 ACSA coordinates an annual Legislative Visit to Washington, DC and snowmobile rides with representatives from the federal land agencies across the country.
 Christine is a life-long outdoor enthusiast and grew up snowmobiling.
 She enjoys summer activities as well as winter activities, both motorized and non-motorized.
 Christine has been in association management for 25 years.

-As the Senior Director of Marketing and Communications for North American media group., Pat bring over 20+ years of knowledge and experience in the outdoor industry.
+Pat brings over 20+ years of knowledge and experience in the outdoor industry.
 Most specifically his professional skills in brand management as well as partnership management, marketing communications and customer relations are an asset to Tread Lightly!.

 Over the past twenty years, Pat has served a host of nonprofit organizations within the outdoor recreation and conservation industries by serving on the Board of Directors for organizations such as International Hunter Education Association and the Orion Institute.

 Pat is a life-long outdoor enthusiast and brings passion and personal appreciation of fishing, hunting and other like outdoor activities.
-In fact, he owns more outdoor equipment than most sporting good stores.
-Pat’s ability to develop effective action plans and evaluation strategies are an asset to the Tread Lightly!
-Board of Directors.
-Pat has previously served on Tread Lightly!’s board and has been instrumental in shaping much of what the organization is today.
+In fact, he owns more outdoor equipment than most sporting goods stores.
+Pat’s ability to develop effective action plans and evaluation strategies has brought great value to Tread Lightly! and his service on Tread Lightly!’s Board of Directors has been instrumental in shaping much of what the organization is today.

 Division of State Parks, Historic Sites & Trails